xamberl/DFT-raMO/docs/src/usage.md

 # Input files

 ## Basic input file

 Currently, DFT-raMO supports VASP inputs, and the required VASP outputs are the `OUTCAR`, `POSCAR`, `KPOINTS`, and `WAVECAR` files.
 Future versions will support abinit (likely to be tested on versions 8.10.3 and 9.10.1), and this will require a `WFK` output.

+In most cases, you will want to use an optimized geometry and a gamma-centered k-point mesh which corresponds to the size of the supercell you want to reconstruct the orbitals in.

 Regardless of the software used to generate the wavefunction, DFT-raMO uses a YAML file as input which contains information about the desired target reconstruction.

 Here is an example YAML file (available at `examples/ScAl3.yaml` and `test/input/ScAl3.yaml`):

 ```yaml
 checkpoint:
 auto_psphere: true